 Our open roles are listed below.
 If you can’t find anything that matches your availability, skills or interests, please do check again as this page is regularly updated.
 If you have a specific skill you would like to make us aware of or can help the museum in a way not listed below, please contact our recruitment team.

-All directors will be part of the wider Board of Directors which meets fortnightly on Thursdays from 3pm to 5pm.
-We also expect directors to spend time in the museum after Board meetings and at weekends when the museum is open to the public.
+All directors will be part of the wider Board of Directors which meets fortnightly on Tuesdays from 3pm to 5pm.
+We also expect directors to spend time in the museum on Thursday afternoons or evening and at weekends when the museum is open to the public.
 All volunteers will act as enthusiastic ambassadors for Nottingham Industrial Museum.

 We have the following volunteer vacancies: